eneax/eneax/README.md

 Hello, my name is Enea.

-I am a Software Engineer based in Berlin, DE.
+I am a programmer based in Berlin, DE.
 Currently I am working at wohnvoll building digital products that set new standards for the senior living of the future.

 Most of my open source projects focus on helping people learn more about programming, enabling them to start their own personal projects, and hopefully also inspire someone to do the same and contribute to open source communities.